airbnb/swift/swift.md

 }
 ```

-* **Prefer immutable values whenever possible.** Use `map` and `flatMap` instead of appending to a new collection.
+* **[2.7](#2.7) Prefer immutable values whenever possible.** Use `map` and `flatMap` instead of appending to a new collection.
 Use `filter` instead of removing elements from a mutable collection.
 Mutable variables increase complexity, so try to keep them in as narrow a scope as possible.

 ```swift
 // WRONG